- How much does the MSc cost?

 A. The advisory board consists of representatives of the financial services industry.
 At present it consists of Ms Aileen O'Donaghue, Chief Executive, Financial Services Ireland ; Mr. Joe Kavenagh, CFA , Risk Manager, KBC Asset Management and President, Society of Investment Analysts in Ireland (CFA Local Branch) ; Mr. John Kelly, Manager, Financial Services Division, Central Bank of Ireland; Mr. Kieran Bristow,Chief Investment Officer, Irish Life Investment Managers and Mr Terry Gallagher, a US based private investor.
 All members have very extensive experience of the financial services industry and provide a pool of experience and knowledge from which the MSc draws strategic direction.

 A. Graduates of masters courses in finance typically find employment in analyst, fund management, fund administration, trading, and systems.

 A. The University of Dublin, Trinity College, founded in 1592, is the oldest university in Ireland.
 Trinity College is the sole constituent college of the University.
 At present there are over 12,000 students and 1,200 staff members working on the College campus.
 Standing on a self-contained site in the heart of Dublin, the College covers some 40 acres of cobbled squares and green spaces, around buildings which represent the accumulated architectural riches of nearly three centuries.
-Follow these links for information on the College, virtual tour, and information on its visitor attractions including the Book of Kells.
+Follow these links for information on the College, a virtual tour and information on its visitor attractions including the Book of Kells.